Table of Contents

 This is a method that refers to the number of threads.
 In this case, the threads are successively drawn on the healds in order to indicate the number.

 These are the systems of drafting.
-I will write details in the next.
+I will provide details in the next.